Sudam23/Implementation-of-K_Means_Clustering-on-Iris_Dataset-using-PySPARK/README.md

 ## 🖥️ Sample Visualization
 > Added screenshots of the silhouette score plot or 3D scatter plot here.

+## 🙏 Acknowledgements

+Special thanks to:

+**Champak Kumar Dutta**
+Assistant Professor, Department of Data Science
+RKMVERI, Belur Math, West Bengal

+For his guidance, mentorship, and continuous encouragement.

+## 📜 License

+This project is licensed under the **Academic Use Only License**.

+- ✅ You are free to use, modify, and distribute this work **for academic, research, and educational purposes only**.
+- ❌ Commercial use, redistribution, or integration into proprietary products is **strictly prohibited** without prior written permission.

+If you wish to use this project beyond academic contexts, please contact the authors for licensing terms.

 ## 👨‍💻 Author
 - **Sudam Kumar Paul**